-Table Name В ase Informati on Population Approach Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 1989 -2004 Disposals (at cost) BoP Reference: 4.1.d Estimate Pipeline Assets - Disposals (at cost) (2005 - 2019) QGP estimated there to be no proceeds of disposals for the pipeline in the pre-acquisition period.
-This estimate is based on analysis of the actual data for the SGSPAA post-acquisition period when there were no proceeds of disposals for the pipeline.
-Disposal (as cost) has been interpreted to mean cash proceeds from the sales of property, plant and equipment which is the equivalent to the cost paid by the 3rd party which acquired the asset.
+Table Name Base Information Population Approach Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions method - pipeline assets BoP Reference: 4.1.d estimate is based on analysis of the actual data for the SGSPAA post-acquisition period when there were no proceeds of disposals for the pipeline. from the sales of property, plant and equipment which is the equivalent to the cost paid by the 3rd party which acquired the asset.
 No material proceeds on disposals over the life of the pipeline.
 Pipelines are a stable asset and it is reasonable to expect that proceeds on disposals of pipeline assets would be immaterial.
-Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2005 -2019 Disposals (at cost) BoP Reference: 4.1.d Actual SAP Trial Balance and SAP FAMR: • QGP 1 and • QGP 2 No proceeds of disposals were noted in the review of the SAP FAMR and the relevant SAP Trial Balance transaction data.
-Disposal (as cost) has been interpreted to mean cash proceeds from the sales of property, plant and equipment which is the equivalent to the cost
+Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2005 -2021 Disposals (at cost) BoP Reference: 4.1.d Actual SAP Trial Balance and SAP FAMR: QGP 1 and QGP 2 No proceeds of disposals were noted in the review of the SAP FAMR and the relevant SAP Trial Balance transaction data.
+Disposal (as cost) has been interpreted to mean cash proceeds from the sales of property, plant and equipment which is the equivalent to the cost paid by the 3rd party which acquired the asset.